 Students who would like to participate in the Spin Your Thesis! programme must comply with the following criteria at the time of the application:

-- a full-time student in a university of an ESA Member or Cooperating State for the period of the experiment development and the time of the campaign;
+- a full-time student in a university of an eligible state for the period of the experiment development and the time of the campaign;

 - studying a scientific or engineering subject.